-Dues are annually mailed, by US Postal mail, on February 1st of the current year.
-The due date for payment is on or before March 15th of the current year.
-If payment is not received by the due date, penalties for late payment begin.
-The late fees are: $7 for March 16-31 and $15 per month until payment and late fees are paid in full.
-The monthly $15 fine will continue into the following years until payment is remitted.
+Dues letters are mailed through the US Postal Service in January of each year.
+The due date for payment is on or before February 1st of the current year per the covenants.
+If payment is not received by March 1st of the current year penalties for late payment begin.
+The late fees are $15 per month until payment and late fees are paid in full.
+The monthly $15 late fee will continue until full payment is remitted.
 Any additional dues and/or fines will be added.
 Along with these costs are the legal fees for the Attorney and the court costs for filing a lien.
-At the time the lien is placed, an automatic charge for removing the lien will be calculated into the amount due.

-At the present time, the dues are $150 per year for the 61 homes in our Community.
+Starting in 2016, the dues are $175 per year for the 61 homes in our Community but may vary as required.
 Please see the Covenant for any rules that you may need clarified, or if you have any questions, contact one of your board members.

 Regarding correspondence –

 When sending information or bills to the homeowners, We use the PVA Louisville, KY website for proper name of owners per address.
 If you have recently purchased property and are not receiving information from the Homeowner Association, it is possible that the PVA may not have you listed as the new owner.
 If your name has changed, or you are not the owner, please contact the Secretary or one of the board members to have this corrected.

 This Web site will allow everyone access to the covenants of our Homeowners Association.
 Please look at the Deed Restrictions and all other rules.
 Everyone please review and know the restrictions; it is your responsibility and it will keep our neighborhood’s value at its best.